American Sharia

-American Sharia is a 2015 American buddy cop comedy-drama action film directed by Omar Regan and starring Omar Regan, Baba Ali and Eric Roberts.
+American Sharia is a 2015 American independent buddy cop action comedy-drama film directed by Omar Regan and starring Omar Regan, Baba Ali and Eric Roberts.
 Written by Omar Regan, the film is about rogue government officials using Islamophobia to maintain power while two Muslim police officers attempt to solve a case involving the disappearance of several Muslims.

 Plot

 Officer Richardson (Eric Roberts) profiles every Muslim he sees as a terrorist.
 He goes on an arrest frenzy, which makes the community activists, Jihad (Adam Saleh) and Osama (Sheikh Akbar) take to the streets and rally the people to stand up for their rights.

 The Chief of Police (Joshua Salaam) wants to gain the trust of the Muslim community in order to get re-elected, but Attorney Leila Rodriguez (Yasemin Kanar) is standing in the way with a discrimination lawsuit against Officer Richardson and the Motor City Police Department.
 The Chief calls, Mohammed (Omar Regan) who keeps his faith to himself and his own prejudices against Islam, following constant exposure to Islamophobia, and partners him with a Middle Eastern, Detective Abdul (Baba Ali), who proudly shows his religious values.
 Together, they have to solve a case involving the disappearance of several Muslims as well as a respectable Muslim leader who is charged with an assault arrest.
 The Chief wants them to "Speak Muslim To The Muslims" which he thinks will guarantee his re-election and results in ending rising Islamophobic tensions between the police and the community.